-In consideration of the requisite skills needed for successful careers as leaders in the field of public health, CPHPL offers Leadership Boot Camps, or half-day trainings, that are held at the start of every semester.
-All Berkeley Public Health students are invited to take part in these Bootcamps, which are designed to train students with fundamental leadership skills that will help them find the internships and jobs they desire.
-Boot Camp trainings reflect the challenges involved working in our field of public health (e.g., bridging different academic disciplines and problem-solving approaches) and include topics such as public health leadership, teamwork, organizational awareness, and personal branding.
-These Boot Camps are designed to complement the general cycles and momentum within the student experience while at Berkeley Public Health and are generously funded by the Eustace-Kwan Family Foundation.
+In consideration of the requisite skills needed for successful careers as leaders in the field of public health, the RISE Office offers Leadership Boot Camps, or half-day trainings, that are held every semester.
+All Berkeley Public Health students are invited to take part in these Bootcamps, which are designed to train students with fundamental leadership skills that will help them find the practicum opportunities and jobs they desire.
+Boot Camp trainings reflect the challenges involved working in our field of public health (e.g., bridging different academic disciplines and problem-solving approaches) and include topics such as public health leadership, teamwork, scientific communication, and organizational awareness.

-In Spring 2020, CPHPL will launch a Public Health Leadership course, PH 291, to prepare MPH students to lead and influence in the spheres they find themselves in both during school and after graduation.
+Since Spring 2020, the RISE Office has offered leadership courses to prepare BPH students to lead and influence in the spheres they find themselves in both during school and after graduation.
 Our vision is to foster an environment of open dialogue and to encourage each student to think critically about how to define and apply models of leadership, communicate and negotiate in organizational environments, empower others, guide decision-making, and collaborate effectively in teams, all within the context of diverse public health practice.
-Much like our leadership boot camps and other offerings, this course will foster an active learning environment through a combination of lecture, discussion, role-play exercises, and real-world application of learning around public health leadership.
+Much like our leadership boot camps and other offerings, our courses foster an active learning environment through a combination of lecture, discussion, role-play exercises, and real-world application of learning around public health leadership.

 Berkeley Public Health Student Group Support